LucAstrand/MNXB11-project-template/README.md

       - writeTree.cxx: reads measurement data from a CSV file, parses the date and time, populates a `Measurement` object with this data, and fills a ROOT TTree with the populated measurements for later analysis.

+      - given_year_temp.cxx: reads data from a ROOT TTree, calculates the average daily temperature for each day of a specified year, generates a graph displaying the calculated averages and fits the graph to a cosine function.

       - yr_avg_temp.cxx: calculates and plots the average temperature per year within a specified date range by reading measurement data from a ROOT TTree, storing temperatures by year, and performing a linear fit to analyze the rate of change in temperature over time.

       - runFourier.cxx: reads temperature data from a ROOT TTree, calculates monthly averages, applies a Fast Fourier Transform (FFT) to analyze the frequency components of temperature variations, and visualizes the results by generating a time series graph of temperature.